 Mandatory business administration course

-As from January 2015, if you want to set up a business as a trades person (artisan), you will be required to undertake a four or five-day training course (stage de préalable à l’installation or SPI) organised by the Chambres de Métiers et de l’Artisanat in order to learn about different aspects of running your own business.
+If you want to set up a business as a tradesperson, you must undertake a four or five-day training course (stage de préalable à l’installation or SPI) from the Chambres de Métiers et de l’Artisanat in order to learn about different aspects of running your own business.
 There are similar optional courses available to those setting up commercial and industrial businesses.
 You have to pay for this training – check with your Chamber.

-Some occupations are regulated in France, including accountants, vets, hairdressers, builders and even wine dealers.
-If your business is one of these regulated professions, you will have to be registered with the appropriate organisation and may need to prove that you have the right qualifications, experience and insurance liability before you can work.
+Some occupations are regulated in France, including accountants, vets, hairdressers, builders, and even wine dealers.
+If your business is one of these regulated professions, you will have to be registered with the appropriate organization and may need to prove that you have the right qualifications, experience, and insurance liability before you can work.

-You’ll also get a SIRET number that consists of a SIREN number plus a five digit number identifying the location of your business.
-Tip: if you want to find out more about your competitors, you can key in your competitors’ SIREN numbers here to discover when they set up their business, how many employees they have and, if they’re a limited company, financial information such as turnover, profit and loss – it can be a useful research tool.
+You’ll also get a SIRET number that consists of a SIREN number plus a five-digit number identifying the location of your business.
+If you want to find out more about your competitors, you can key in your competitors’ SIREN numbers here to discover when they set up their business, how many employees they have, and, if they’re a limited company, financial information such as turnover, profit, and loss – it can be a useful research tool.

-You will also have an APE (Activite Principale de l’Entreprise) or NAF code which identifies the main activity of your business.
-Each business in France is categorised using these codes, which consist of four digits and a letter.
+You also get an APE (Activite Principale de l’Entreprise) or NAF code that identifies the main activity of your business.
+Each business in France uses these codes, which consist of four digits and a letter.

 Preparing invoices (factures) in France

 A devis is an estimate and a facture is an invoice.
 You must include the following information on your invoices in France:

 - Description of service or sale.